k0001/k0001.github.com/articles/opaleye-sot.md

 Opaleye, and build on that.
 Familiarity with `HList`, `TypeFamilies`, `GADTs`, `Arrows`, `DataKinds`, `PolyKinds` and `KindSignatures` will be useful too, but not required.
-We will cover the topic of preventing _the wrong SQL_, but first let us worry about a the simpler topic of boilerplate.
+We will cover the topic of preventing _the wrong SQL_, but first let us worry about the simpler topic of boilerplate.
+That is, about things we would rather not write.

 ## Boilerplate and representations